ahmdrz/godumper/README.md

 	if err != nil {
 		panic(err)
 	}
-	fmt.Println("The array dumped to result.csv")
+	fmt.Println("The slice dumped to result.csv")
 }
 ```